 Working Links had rapidly evolved since its inception, so staff had necessarily experienced a lot of change.
-The organisation had also recently taken over the running of run three community-based companies, so needed to needed to integrate colleagues from these organisations into the wider business.
+The organisation had also recently taken over the running of three community-based companies, so needed to integrate colleagues from these organisations into the wider business.

 Our solution and results

-The impact of the Learning Map System amongst employees has been significant.
+The impact of the Learning Map amongst employees has been significant.

 - 97% said they now understood the drivers of change and volatility for the business which directly addressed Working Links’ original communications challenge.

 - 89% reported that they saw the value of better collaboration across the business, which represented highly positive progress towards getting people to recognise the need to move forward as one business with no functional silos or barriers.